microsoft/bonsai-batch/README.md

 ### How to Delete an Existing Pool

-(1) Search for the Resource Group you selected when running `python batch_creation.py create_resources`

-(2) On Overview tab, click over the item name with type "Batch Account" (by default: "<your_group_name>batch")

-(3) On left pane, on 'Features' section, click over 'Pools'

-(4) You can now see a drop down with the list of previously created pools

 Note, deleting pools is the best way to completely ensure you don't run into additional costs once the brain training has completed.

+In order to delete from command line, you have the following options:
+- Delete last created pool: `python batch_containers.py delete_pool`.
+- Delete specific pool: `python batch_containers.py delete_pool --pool_name="pool-name"`.
+- Delete all pools within last created resource: `python batch_containers.py delete_pool --delete-all=True`.

+If you want to see and/or manage your current pools through Azure, you can follow the following steps:
+1. Search for the Resource Group you selected when running `python batch_creation.py create_resources`.
+2. On Overview tab, click over the item name with TYPE "Batch Account" (by default: "<your_group_name>batch").
+3. On left pane, on 'Features' section, click over 'Pools'.
+4. You can now see a drop down with the list of previously created pools.

 ### Building Windows Containers